aresta/OSM_Extract/README.md

 # OSM_Extract
-This tools are created to extract OpenStreetMap vectorial map features in a configurable way to fmp files (text files with specific format) to be used by other projects to display custom maps with a subset of map features and a custom styling.
+This tools are created to extract OpenStreetMap vectorial map features to *fmp* files (text with specific format) to be used by other projects to display custom maps with a subset of features and a custom styling.

 For example, you can store the generated files in an SD card and use it to render maps in your custom device.